-So when it comes to charging phones or plugging in laptops, what do you need to know about Vienna and Austria in general?
+Your device is only as good as the electricity inside it.
+Or something like that.
+So, when it comes to charging phones or plugging in laptops, do you need an adapter for Vienna and Austria in general?

 Plugs and sockets

 It’s the same 2-pin system as in much of continental Europe, including Germany, Greece, Portugal, Sweden, and Spain.

 These sockets take the equivalent 2-pin Schuko or Type F plug, but are also compatible with the Europlug and the CEE 7/7 plug.

-Visitors from the USA, for example, typically need a combined adaptor and converter, since the standard voltage in Austria is higher than in the US (at 230 V): the standard frequency of 50 Hz is different, too.
+Visitors from the USA, for example, typically need a combined adapter and converter, since the standard voltage in Austria is higher than in the US (at 230 V): the standard frequency of 50 Hz is different, too.

-Where can you get travel adaptors?
+Where can you get travel adapters?

 There’s also a newsagent in the arrivals hall at Vienna airport.
-It sells books (also in English), international papers, and…travel adaptors (at least they did when I last flew).
+It sells books (also in English), international papers, and…travel adapters (at least they did when I last flew).
 Look for the “Schmitt & Trunk” signs when you exit from the baggage area.

-In town, the large electronic department stores stock travel plugs, adaptors and similar accessories.
+In town, the large electronic department stores stock travel plugs, adapters and similar accessories.
 The two main chains are MediaMarkt and Saturn.
 You might find what you need in the smaller independent electronic stores, too, but I’m sceptical.